Returns the view’s alignment rectangle for a given frame.

 The constraint-based layout system uses alignment rectangles to align views, rather than their frame.
 This allows custom views to be aligned based on the location of their content while still having a frame that encompasses any ornamentation they need to draw around their content, such as shadows or reflections.

-alignment method.
-Most custom views can override
+alignment.
+Most custom views can use

 alignment to specify the location of their content within their frame.
 Custom views that require arbitrary transformations can override